 A much-misunderstood tool, telematics are vital to the modern haulage company.
 From advanced navigation to vehicle security, the technology can be used to help both drivers and employers improve their business operations.
 To maximise the benefits of this technology, RTITB is encouraging employers to include this vital topic in drivers’ training.

-For some time, telematics have had a bad reputation, often seen only as a spy in the cab.
+For some time, telematics has had a bad reputation, often seen only as a spy in the cab.
 However, telematics are not just a way for employers to be a watchful eye on their drivers.
 In fact, drivers are probably using telematics all the time within their daily lives – from browsing the web, and using smartphones or tablets, to at home security systems or operating a sat-nav.
 Despite being an integral part of a driver’s everyday working life and widely used within the commercial road transport industry, all too often the benefits and overall value of telematics systems are overlooked and missed within lorry driver training.

 Ask yourself – can your drivers work effectively without telematics?